$\text{TM}_1$ neutrino mixing with $\sin \theta_{13}=\frac{1}{\sqrt{3}}\sin \frac{\pi}{12}$: The Model recast using

+{\edit Construction of the most general potential for the flavons presented in this paper would be quite tedious because of the very large number of degrees of freedom involved.
+We would also need driving fields to ensure that accidental Lie symmetries of the renormalizable potential are broken to obtain the required finite symmetries.
+Such details are beyond the scope of this paper.
+However, it is known~\cite{2011.11653,MICHEL200111,MICHEL1971} that for the potential constructed with an irreducible multiplet, every alignment that is fully determined by its residual symmetries is guaranteed to form a stationary point.
+In our model, VEVs of all irreducible multiplets are fully determined by their respective residual symmetries.
+Therefore, the generation of these VEVs is automatically ensured.} Undesirable cross terms among the various multiplets can be avoided by invoking mechanisms that are widely assumed in flavour models such as localisation in branes in an extradimensional framework.

-A key feature of the framework of the auxiliary group is that the VEVs of the irreducible multiplets (the flavons) are assumed to break the flavour group not only uniquely but also independently of each other\footnote{How this can be achieved will be discussed in a follow-up paper.}.
-As a result, the residual symmetries that define the VEVs of the individual flavons $\phia$, $\phib$ and $\Delta$ may not survive when the flavons are taken together to form the effective triplet.
+The residual symmetries that define the VEVs of the individual elementary multiplets $\phia$, $\phib$ and $\Delta$ may not survive when the flavons are taken together to form the effective triplet.
 On the other hand, we utilise the fact that the flavon VEVs are oriented along different directions (with different residual symmetries) to obtain the required VEV of the effective triplet.
 Even though the effective triplet is an invariant in the space of the auxiliary group, it is constructed from the multiplets ($\phia$, $\phib$ and $\Delta$) transforming non-trivially in that space.
 This implies that the components of the effective triplet hold information about how these multiplets are oriented relative to each other\footnote{As an analogy, consider the scalar product of two vectors.
 It is nothing but an invariant constructed from the vectors and it holds information about their relative orientation.}.
 We may recall that the second half of this paper is simply the pursuit of finding an explanation for the angle $\alpha=-\frac{\pi}{6}$ proposed for the triplet VEV, Eq.~(\ref{eq:vevalpha}).
 The relative orientations of the VEVs of $\phia$, $\phib$ and $\Delta$ in the higher dimensional flavour space (uniquely defined by their respective residual symmetries) contains precisely the information about this angle, which in turn gets transferred to the VEV of the effective triplet living in the lower dimensional space of the $S_4$ triplet representation.